erights/quasiParserGenerator/test/tinyses/tinyses.md

 central defining difference between SES and TinySES.
 TinySES will therefore continue to omit `class` as well.

+The TinySES `switch` statement grammar requires that all cases be terminated by a terminating statement, `return`, `break`, `continue` or `throw`, avoiding a perpetually annoying hazard of C-like languages.

+All control-flow branches, including `switch` cases, must be blocks, not naked statements, avoiding hazards and giving each branch its own lexical block scope.

+TinySES has no for/in statememt, and so does not inherit the non-determinism regarding property modification during for/in enumeration.
+Everything useful about for/in is still available by reflection but without this non-determinism issue.

 ## Additional Static Restrictions of TinySES